PRODUCT

 Enterprise maintenance solution with workflow automation

-For larger enterprises, Maximo offers advanced functionality for asset health evaluation and predictive maintenance.
+For larger enterprises, IBM Maximo offers advanced functionality for asset health evaluation and predictive maintenance.
 It's a robust solution designed for complex industrial operations, though potentially more complex and costly than other options.
 Best suited for organizations requiring comprehensive asset lifecycle management with unlimited customization.

 Key Features: